 - d.
-Diagnostic Indications: Diagnostic indications for spinal fusion may include the following: - i.
-Neural Arch Defect usually with stenosis or instability: Spondylolytic spondylolisthesis, congenital unilateral neural arch hypoplasia.
-It should be noted that the highest level of success for spinal fusions is when spondylolisthesis grade 2 or higher is present (Wood, 2011). - ii.
+Diagnostic Indications: Diagnostic indications for spinal fusion may include the following: - Neural Arch Defect usually with stenosis or instability: Spondylolytic spondylolisthesis, congenital unilateral neural arch hypoplasia.
+It should be noted that the highest level of success for spinal fusions is when spondylolisthesis grade 2 or higher is present. - ii.
 Segmental Instability: Excessive motion, as in degenerative spondylolisthesis 4mm or greater, surgically induced segmental instability. - iii.
 Primary Mechanical Back Pain/Functional Spinal Unit Failure: Multiple pain generators objectively involving two or more of the following: (a) internal disc disruption (poor success rate if more than one disc involved), (b) painful motion segment, as in annular tears, (c) disc resorption, (d) facet syndrome, and/or (e) ligamentous tear.
 Because surgical outcomes are less successful when there is neither stenosis nor instability, the requirements for pre-operative indications must be strictly adhered to for this category of patients. - iv.
 Revision surgery for failed previous operation(s) if significant functional gains are anticipated. - v.
 Other diagnoses: Infection, tumor, or deformity of the lumbosacral spine that cause intractable pain, neurological deficit, and/or functional disability. - e.
-Pre-operative Surgical Indications: Required pre-operative clinical surgical indications for spinal fusion include all of the following: - All pain generators are adequately defined and treated; and - All physical medicine and manual therapy interventions are completed; and - X-ray, MRI, or CT myelography demonstrate spinal stenosis with instability or disc pathology, requiring decompression that may surgically induce segmental instability or a positive discogram; and - iv.
+Pre-operative Surgical Indications: Required pre-operative clinical surgical indications for spinal fusion include all of the following: - i.
+All pain generators are adequately defined and treated; and - ii.
+All physical medicine and manual therapy interventions are completed; and - iii.
+X-ray, MRI, or CT myelography demonstrate spinal stenosis with instability or disc pathology, requiring decompression that may surgically induce segmental instability or a positive discogram; and - iv.
 Spine pathology is limited to two levels; and - v.
 Psychosocial evaluation with confounding issues addressed; (required for all cases except those with degenerative spondylolisthesis with persistent claudication or radicular leg pain with neurologic signs); and - vi.
 For any potential fusion surgery, it is recommended that the injured worker refrain from smoking for at least six weeks prior to surgery and during the period of fusion healing.
-Because smokers have a higher risk of non-union and higher post-operative costs, it is recommended that insurers cover a smoking cessation program peri-operatively (Anderson, 2001).
+Because smokers have a higher risk of non-union and higher post-operative costs, it is recommended that insurers cover a smoking cessation program peri-operatively. - f.
+Operative Treatment: Operative procedures may include: (a) Intertransverse fusion often with pedicle screws; (b) Anterior fusion (with or without rhBMP-2) - generally used for component of discogenic pain where there is no significant radicular component requiring decompression; (c) Posterior interbody fusion - generally used for component of discogenic pain where posterior decompression for radicular symptoms is also performed; or (d) Anterior/posterior (360°) fusion - most commonly seen in unstable or potentially unstable situations or non-union of a previous fusion.
+Iliac crest bone grafts do not appear to result in increased complications, reoperation or patient dissatisfaction.